francescovallone/serinus/.website/blog/serinus_2_1.md

 ## Conclusion

 Serinus 2.1 "Morning Song" is a significant step forward in our mission to provide a powerful and flexible framework for building server-side applications with Dart.
-With the introduction of Atlas, Class Providers, and various performance optimizations, we believe that Serinus 2.1 will help developers create even more efficient and scalable applications.
+With the introduction of Atlas, Class and Value Providers, and various performance optimizations, we believe that Serinus 2.1 will help developers create even more efficient and scalable applications.

 Buuut, we are not stopping here!
 We have many more exciting features and improvements planned for future releases, so stay tuned for more updates.